ricsanfre/pi-cluster/docs/_docs/rustfs-baremetal.md

 last_modified_at: "19-06-2026"
 ---

+{{site.data.alerts.note}} **MinIO migration**

+RustFS replaces MinIO as the S3 backup backend for the PiCluster.
+MinIO was deprecated after a progressive degradation of its open-source community edition — Admin UI removal (Feb 2025), binary release discontinuation (Oct 2025), and repository archival with documentation removal (Apr 2026).

+The legacy MinIO documentation is preserved at ["S3 Backup Backend (MinIO - Deprecated)"](/docs/s3-backup-minio/) with a full deprecation timeline.

+{{site.data.alerts.end}}

 RustFS can be deployed as a Kubernetes service or as stand-alone in bare-metal environment.
 Since I want to use the S3 Server for backing-up/restoring the cluster itself, I will go with a bare-metal installation, considering RustFS as an external service in Kubernetes.

 [RustFS](https://github.com/rustfs/rustfs) is a high-performance, S3-compatible distributed object storage system written in Rust.
 It is fully open-source and designed for low resource consumption, making it a good fit for ARM64-based homelab clusters.